 There are some hedgehogs which cannot be released back into the wild because they are disabled in some way which would make their survival unlikely.
 ALWAYS check with a vet first before condemning any hog to life imprisonment.
 Only put hogs of one sex into each enclosed garden, it is not fair to let them breed with the problems they already have and mating and courtship might lead to injuries.

 Any three-legged hedgehog should not be released into the wild.
-Those with one front leg have limited mobility and those with only one hind leg cannot groom themselves properly and are very prone to mites and other external parasites, so tell the carers to keep a close check on them.
+Those with one front leg have very limited mobility and those with only one hind leg cannot groom themselves properly and are very prone to mites and other external parasites, so tell the carers to keep a close check on them.
 Sometimes a leg is not amputated but is stiff from an old injury leaving the hog with limited mobility and an inability to groom, leading to mite infestation.
-Front leg amputation is a contraversial issue vets all seem to differ in their opinions.
+Leg amputation is a contraversial issue vets all seem to differ in their opinions.
 We used to keep all amputees in enclosed gardens, our old vet was happy to amputate even some front legs.
-Our current vet does not agree with keeping any wild animal in captivity permanently - but some of his colleagues seem to disagree with him and are still happy to amputate, I think I am coming down on the fence in the middle, I still have a couple of front leg amputees, but am not sure this was the right thing to do, they do not walk well, but those with one hind leg seem to have no moblity problems, it is just the grooming that is the main problem.
+Our current vet does not agree with keeping any wild animal in captivity permanently - but some of his colleagues seem to disagree with him and are still happy to amputate, I think I am coming down on the fence in the middle, we used to have some front leg amputees, but I am not sure this was the right thing to do, they do not walk well, and cannot dig in the ground for food - but those with one hind leg seem to have no moblity problems, it is just the grooming that is the main problem.
 I know some rescues release hind leg amputees, we used to until we got one back again with really nasty maggots down her ear and covered in mites due to the inability to groom.

 Other reasons for keeping hogs in care can include: total blindness, if the hog really cannot tell day from night and continually comes out during the day.
 This can also happen if they are brain damaged.
+Sometimes neurological issues resolve themselves in time and the hog can be released.
+We had one who was hit by a car, at the start she couldn't even stand, then walked backwards not forwards, but gradually over about 5 months she put herself completely right again and was released.
+But then some wobbly hogs never get completely fit again so are not released.
 Some old hogs have had too many teeth removed so that they would not cope with foraging for food in the wild.
-And occasionally some hogs have such chronic chest conditions that the vet decides they would not last long on their own in the wild.
+And occasionally some hogs have such chronic chest conditions that the vet decides they would not last long in the wild.

 Some who came in with head or back wounds are unable to roll up properly even when they are healed.
 This is not safe if faced with predators or during hibernation and so they are kept in care too.
 So any hog which cannot roll up properly is kept in care until it can, sometimes after a winter in an enclosed garden we find that they can roll up again and if so they are then released.